kitnil/awesome/README.md

 - [Pymacs](https://github.com/pinard/Pymacs) - Emacs to Python interface
 - [ropemacs](https://github.com/python-rope/ropemacs) - emacs mode that uses rope library to provide features like python refactorings and code-assists
 - [FormalSystems](https://github.com/alexprengere/FormalSystems) - A Python implementation of Douglas Hofstadter formal systems, from his book "Gödel, Escher, Bach"
-- [scipy](https://github.com/scipy/scipy) - Scipy library main repository
+- [scipy](https://github.com/scipy/scipy) - SciPy library main repository
 - [pynamical](https://github.com/gboeing/pynamical) - Pynamical is a Python package for modeling and visualizing discrete nonlinear dynamical systems, chaos, and fractals.
 - [PyGeoIpMap](https://github.com/pieqq/PyGeoIpMap) - Little Python script to show where IP addresses are coming from by plotting them on a World map
 - [chartpy](https://github.com/cuemacro/chartpy) - Easy to use Python API wrapper to plot charts with matplotlib, plotly, bokeh and more